Acushnet River: The hurricane barrier

 Beginning in 1958, the New Bedford Harbor Hurricane Barrier was built from a point about 300 feet north of Fort Phoenix, in Fairhaven, to Gifford Street on the New Bedford coast.
 The 20-foot high barrier continues onto land, where three large doors allow street traffic to pass through during calm seas.
 The longer segment continues along the New Bedford coast to just before Frederick Street.
 A discontiguous segment protects the top of Clark's Cove in New Bedford, roughly to the Dartmouth border.

 The barrier consists of an arc of riprap and fill, approximately three kilometres long, surmounted by a service road.
 At the center of the marine structure is a control tower and a set of hydraulically operated doors that can be closed, when necessary, to shut out the surge of seawater that typically accompanies a major storm or hurricane.
 Taken as a whole, the barrier is the largest stone structure on the East Coast of the United States.

 Historical significance

-At the start of early America, it was foundational to the earliest European settlers.
-It provided them the basic essentials – water, food, travel and more.
-The success of the earliest communities depended on this river.
-The early communities developed from homestead to hamlet, to village, town, and city.
-This process of accretion was based on that initial discovery of the waterway.
-The Acushnet River served many homesteads that would develop into larger communities along its 8.6-mile course, from its source at Long Pond in Lakeville to its emptying into Buzzard’s Bay.
-It has directly contributed to the success of New Bedford on its West Bank, Fairhaven on its East Bank, Lakeville, Freetown, and Acushnet.
-Indirectly it has allowed many more towns to thrive.

 Historically, the river's banks were home to many mills, especially on the New Bedford side of the river.
 The river's mouth, which forms a small but well-sheltered harbor, has long served as the home port of New Bedford's commercial fishing fleet.
 It is also the birthplace of New Bedford's whaling industry; the Dartmouth, the first ship whose keel was laid in New Bedford, first set sail on this river.
-(The ship would go on to fame as one of those involved in the Boston Tea Party.)
+The ship would go on to fame as one of those involved in the Boston Tea Party.
 On the eastern (Fairhaven) shore, the mouth of the river is guarded by Fort Phoenix, a fortification that was involved, in 1775, in the first naval engagement of the American Revolutionary War.